ClarkMcGrew/root-simple-mcmc/README.md

 This repo actually contains a few different MCMC examples that I have used to learn about the different types of behaviors.
-Except for the TSimpleMCMC.H classess, these examples are not intended as an end user program, and I control a lot of the input parameters by editing the source and recompiling (hey, it's test code).
+Except for the TSimpleMCMC.H classes, these examples are probably not useful in an end user program, and I control a lot of the input parameters by editing the source and recompiling (hey, it's test code).
 However, the associated TSimple<blah>.H classes generally work.